 Measles is a preventable childhood disease.
 The U.S. Centers for Disease Control states that two doses of the MMR vaccine provides a 97 percent immunity rate.
 The vaccine also protects against mumps and rubella.
 A more recently developed version, the MMRV vaccine, adds chickenpox to that list.
 And thanks to herd immunity, if a large majority of the population is immunized, it becomes nearly impossible for diseases like these to spread.

 Measles is also highly contagious and comes with a whole lot of nasty symptoms, including a full-body rash and a high fever.
 In some cases, it can be fatal.
 Put more simply, it is a disease no one wants to watch their child suffer.
-And it is a disease that no child should be suffering in the Portland area in 2019.
+And it is a disease that no child should be suffering with in 2019.

 Just three years ago, thanks to widespread vaccination, the World Health Organization declared measles to have been eliminated in both North and South America.
 We should be done with measles.
 And yet measles outbreaks have flared up since then, most recently now in Clark County.
 We are left to hope this airborne illness doesn't make its way across the Columbia River and infect non-immune children in our neck of the woods — whether those whose parents have chosen not to have them vaccinated, those who have been vaccinated but are not completely immune, or those too young to be vaccinated.

 The only reason — let us stress, the only reason — why our kids are at risk for measles today is that a segment of the population is choosing not to vaccinate their kids.
 They are recklessly putting their own children at risk and callously putting the children of others at risk.